 Spending that kind of money isn’t easy for me.
 We’ve got a couple kids in college and have prioritized them, but my wife gave me a little slack to splurge on a new machine.
 Search as I might I couldn’t decide between those three.

 A friend down the block suggested going to a shop and talking to the owner about each model.
 I drove the 40 miles to Serious Detecting and talked with the team there.
 He suggested renting a unit and trying it out.
 So after some paperwork and a deposit.
-I left with a Garrett AT.
+I left with a Garrett AT MAX.
 A weekend of serious sweeping and I was sold!
-Of course, I returned the unit and bought my upgrade.

 Metal Detecting Tip: It takes time to learn your machine.
 As much as you would think the machine will do all the work and all you have to do is dig up the money, that’s not how it works.
-I still remember reading in the beginner guide that Charles Garrett said you should plan on 10 hours of detecting before finding anything.
+I still remember reading in the beginner guide (Click Here for Guide) that Charles Garrett said you should plan on 10 hours of detecting before finding anything.

 Renting a Metal Detector for Finding a Lost Item